 Hi, I'm Beth.

 unspun is supported by the US National Science Foundation, HAX (SOSV), H&M Foundation, Highland Capital, The Mills Fabrica, Sequoia, HK Cyberport, SFMade, Fifty Years, Prelude Ventures, Novetex, Fashion For Good, Ellen MacArthur Foundation Jeans Redesign, and The Straubel Foundation. unspun has been recognized as a Best Invention by TIME Magazine, Best of What's New winner by Popular Science, World Changing Idea by Fast Company, Global Change Award winner by H&M Foundation, SF Design Week award winner, deemed Good On You status, and IEEE Retail Digital Transformation Grand Challenge winner. unspun has been featured in Vogue, GQ, Wall Street Journal, NY Mag, Fast Company, Forbes, Dezeen, HYPEBEAST, Lampoon, WWD, TIME, GreenBiz, Popular Science, The Independent, Ecotextile News, Glossy, and Sourcing Journal.

 My personal work has been featured in Designboom, Core77, PSFK, Inhabitat, ASTM International, Engadget, CNET, NBC, Racked, and NPR's Marketplace, and I have written for the SF Chronicle.
 I serve as a National Science Foundation SBIR proposal reviewer, and received a BS in Fiber Science & Apparel Design from Cornell and an MFA in Design from Stanford.
 I've completed ten ultramarathons: seven of them I ran, four I skied, and about half of one I enjoyed.
 OK, that's not true: they are all brutally fun.
-I grew up in Auburn, Maine, but currently live in Berkeley with my husband, 1-year-old, and whomever we can rope into childcare.
+I grew up in Auburn, Maine, but currently live in Berkeley, California with my husband, 1-year-old, and whomever we can rope into childcare.